pc-101/recipe-cookbook/README.md

    pnpm dev
    ```
 4. Open `http://localhost:5173` and start exploring recipes.
 Scroll to trigger infinite loading, save favorites, and test the shopping list workflow.
+   - Use the **Reset filters** button beside the filters to jump back to the default search at any time.

 ## Available Scripts